 1:700c or 29er wheels

-These are found on both road bikes and new-ish mountain bikes this is actually the same wheel circumference.
-On a mountain bike the rim is wider and the tyre is much fatter so this makes the actual diameter bigger hence the 29inch name.
-The 700c on road bikes is the 700mm circumference which is the same on both wheels as it excludes tyres.
-Strong, fast and well established wheels these are what you should be touring on full stop for efficient riding on all but the most niche tours.
+These are found on most road, gravel and adventure bikes and many new-ish mountain bikes this is actually the same wheel diameter however on a mountain bike the rim is wider and the tyre is much fatter so this makes the actual diameter bigger hence the 29inch name.
+The 700c used for road bike wheels and tyre sizing is the diameter excluding tyres.
+Strong, roll fast, efficient and well established wheel size these are what you should be touring on full stop for efficient riding on all but the more niche tours.
+There is a reason why road bikes and XC mountain bike racers use this size wheel.

 2: Standard 26 inch mountain bike wheels

-This is still just about the global common standard mountain bike wheel and is found on bikes all over the world.
-It is by far the easiest size to pick up spare tubes, spokes and tyres in remote places.
+This was just about the global common standard mountain bike wheel and is found on bikes all over the world.
+It was by far the easiest size to pick up spare tubes, spokes and tyres in remote places.
 However I would never ever tour on a 26inch wheel again (see fatbike section below for possible exception!).

-This was a bike packing trip we did in the South Chilcotins in Canada, we used 26inch wheels but we would now use a 29er everytime, they weren’t available widely at the time, in 2006 we used 26 inch wheels on and off road and it was much harder work than it could have been.
-Since then I’ve never used 26 inch wheels on a long tour again.
-Recently I challenged this and took a 26 inch MTB out for a long weekend in teh Cairngorms, it was a frustrating decision and the bike went straight to the back of the bike cave again afterwards!
+This was a bike packing trip we did in the South Chilcotins in Canada, we used 26inch wheels but things have changed and we would now use a 29er everytime, but they weren’t available widely at the time.
+In 2006 we used 26 inch wheels for touring on and off road across New Zealand and it was much harder work than it could have been.
+Since those tours I’ve never used 26 inch wheels again.
+Recently I challenged this and took an old 26 inch MTB out for a weekend in the Cairngorms, it was a frustrating decision and the bike went straight to the back of the bike cave again afterwards!

 3: Old school 27 inch wheels